I’m Troy, the author behind BullMarkets.co. I focus on long term performance and ignore short term performance.

 - I focus on the data and not baseless opinions.

-- I share our hard-hitting research to help you save time.
+- I share my hard-hitting research to help you save time.

-- I ignore economic theory, which is useless.
-(I was an economics major.)
+- I ignore economic theory, which isn’t very useful.
 Economic theory is based on the idea of “ceteris paribus” (all other things being equal).
 Ceteris paribus is not plausible in the real world.

 The Medium-Long Term Model